router5/router5.github.io/_docs/why-router5.md

 Very soon, I found my application disjointed: using nice observable patterns for data with sideways data loading, but giving away control on routing.

 Looking at [react-mini-router](https://github.com/larrymyers/react-mini-router) or [tiny-react-router](https://github.com/asbjornenge/tiny-react-router),
-I realised that in order to treat route changes like data changes, I would need a framework-agnostic router which would favour convention over configuration.
+I realised that in order to treat route changes like data changes, I would need a framework-agnostic router which would favour __convention over configuration__.

 ## Existing routers are black boxes